richdevelopments/corporate-dashboard/README.md

 3.Page text
 - Confirm the text for the page is easy to read. __Pass__

-4.Instruction button
+4.Instruction button and footer link
-- Displaying instructions as expected. __Pass__
+- Displaying modal with information as expected. __Pass__

 5.Date above Dropdown.
 - Displaying the dates selected and updating dynamically as expected. __Pass__